strimzi/strimzi-kafka-oauth/README.md

 In order to grant Kafka permissions to users or service accounts you have to use the Keycloak Authorization Services rules on the OAuth client that represents the Kafka Broker - typically this client has `kafka` as its client ID.
 The rules exist within the scope of this client, which means that if you have different Kafka clusters configured with different OAuth client IDs they would each have a separate set of permissions even though using the same set of users, and client accounts.

-When the Kafka client authenticates using SASL/OAUTHEARER or SASL/PLAIN configured as 'OAuth over PLAIN' the KeycloakRBACAuthorizer retrieves the list of grants for the current session from the Keycloak server using the access token of the current session.
+When the Kafka client authenticates using SASL/OAUTHEARER or SASL/PLAIN configured as 'OAuth over PLAIN' the KeycloakAuthorizer retrieves the list of grants for the current session from the Keycloak server using the access token of the current session.
 This list of grants is the result of evaluating the Keycloak Authorization Services policies and permissions.

 There are four concepts used to grant permissions: `resources`, `authorization scopes`, `policies`, and `permissions`.

 ##### Authorization scopes

-Typically the initial configuration involves uploading the authorization scopes which creates a list of all the possible actions that can be performed on all the types of a Kafka resources.
+Typically, the initial configuration involves uploading the authorization scopes which creates a list of all the possible actions that can be performed on all the types of a Kafka resources.
 This step is performed only once, before defining any permissions.
 Alternatively, the authorization scopes can be added manually, but make sure to not introduce typos.

-The following authorization scopes can be used, mirroring the Kafka security model: `Create`, `Write`, `Read`, `Delete`, `Describe`, `Alter`, `DescribeConfig`, `AlterConfig`, `ClusterAction`.
+The following authorization scopes can be used, mirroring the Kafka security model: `Create`, `Write`, `Read`, `Delete`, `Describe`, `Alter`, `DescribeConfigs`, `AlterConfigs`, `ClusterAction`, `IdempotentWrite`.

 ##### Resources